benbuck/rbtray/README.md

 you can Right-click on the tray icon which should bring up a popup menu, then select Restore Window.

+In some cases the first two methods cause problems with other software because of they way they integrate into Windows using a hook to intercept mouse events.
+In this case, you can use the `--no-hook` option, which means that only the last method of using a hotkey will work.
+Also the RBHook.dll isn't needed since it only exists to support the mouse event hook.

 ## Exiting

 Right click on any tray icon created by RBTray and click Exit RBTray in the